 A link to the Feasibility study was posted on the Yarra Ranges Council Website along with an introduction, a call for submissions and a small poll.
 Unfortunately, most people didn’t know the page was there and tose that did didn’t download a 350 page document, let alone read it completely or even read the introduction.
 Most who found the page did read the one line intro to the poll and voted on it.
 The poll said ‘Do you support a Mountain Bike Trail in Warburton‘.
 Please note: A mountain bike trail.
-Not the 97 kms of trails that was being proposed at the time (now over 160 kms of trails), but A mountain bike trail.
+Not the 97 kms of trails that was being proposed at the time (now over 180 kms of trails), but A mountain bike trail.
 Here is a screen shot (the page has since been removed).

 Yarra Ranges Mountain Bikers Post

 The first consultations with residents were in November 2014.
 Of the many people I know who attended, no-one knew that it was about a major mountain bike destination, many didn’t know it was about an official project at all.

 An article in the Mountainviews Mail by Kath Gannaway, our local reporter, did not report the meeting was a consultation over the Warburton Mountain Bike Destination but presented it only as a conflict between residents and mountain bikers.